chef/automate/components/docs-chef-io/content/automate/config_chef_server.md

 #### Configuring External PostgresSQL

-Click [here](/automate/install/#configuring-an-external-postgresql-database) for more information on external PostgreSQL configuration.
+Click [here](/automate/install/#configuring-an-external-postgresql-database) for more information.

 #### Adding resolvers for PostgreSQl database

-Click [here](/automate/install/#adding-resolvers-for-postgresql-database) for more information on external PostgreSQL configuration.
+Click [here](/automate/install/#adding-resolvers-for-postgresql-database) for more information.

 ### Troubleshooting

-Click [here](/automate/configuration/#troubleshooting) for more information
+Click [here](/automate/configuration/#troubleshooting) for more information.